Rural Migrant Health

 - Shortage of healthcare services

-- Unavailability of culturally or linguistically appropriate services
+- Lack of culturally and linguistically appropriate services

 - Lack of information about healthcare coverage options